">Kabocha squash wedge on a plate with coconut sticky rice

 Chef Nin replaced the mango with kabocha squash, also known as Japanese pumpkin, to bring the fall flavor notes.
 This dark green squash has edible skin and a sweet yet earthy flavor, like a combination of sweet potato and pumpkin.

 If you've never cooked with kabocha squash, know that it can be treated similarly to other winter squash: cut it in half, scoop out the seeds, and then cook.
-Chef Nin recommends either roasting or steaming the squash to then add it to curries or stir-fries.
+Chef Nin recommends roasting or steaming the squash.
+It's also delicious added to curries or stir-fries.

 In her recipe, Chef Nin poached the Japanese pumpkin in a pandan sugar syrup until tender, infusing it with sweet, slightly floral notes while cooking.